glbala87/ELLA_tool/docs/technical/annotation.md

 `url_empty`*  | Link target of the title when no annotation is available | [string] (optional) `config`  | Configuration of the view, specific to each template | [object]

-*: URLs can be written as template strings, using the `allele`-object and `attrs.linkText`.
-See example config.
+*: URLs can be written as template strings, using the `allele` object and `attrs.linkText`.
+See `src/vardb/testdata/annotation-config.yml` for examples.

 ### Templates